edsub/Goke_GK7102/README.md

     Copy the contents of sdcard.rar to am empty SD card, put it in your camera and start the thing up.

-    It is advised to have the camera configured for your WiFi using the Digoo app beforehand!!
+    It is advised to have the camera configured for your WiFi using the Digoo app beforehand, OR you can use following instructions:

+      run /home/hack/goke_p2pcam_param -f /home/devParam.dat -wtest -ktest.
+      Any SSID and PSK are fine, this is not used at all AFAIK, but without this wpa_supplicant is never started.
+      Set your SSID and PSK in /home/wpa_supplicant.conf.
+      Device should connect to your WiFi after reboot.

     You can start an SSH (or serial if you use the serial port of the camera board) shell to the camera